 "These are popular workouts because you lengthen and strengthen muscles using slow, controlled movements," says fitness guru Kathy Smith.

-While barre classes are currently trendy, they were actually created by German dancer Lotte Berk back in 1959 in an effort to stay fit while healing from a back injury.
-The classes — now offered nationwide at gyms and studios, and at home via videos — don’t focus on back muscles, but by strengthening core muscles and stressing proper form and alignment, their moves help to strengthen the back and improve posture.
+Barre workouts were first created by German dancer Lotte Berk back in 1959 in an effort to stay fit while healing from a back injury.
+They don’t focus on back muscles per se, but by strengthening core muscles and stressing proper form and alignment, their moves help to strengthen the back and improve posture.

 Barre workouts are also virtually non-impact, making them gentle on the joints.
 And because the moves strengthen muscles, they can help increase bone density.
 Of course, given all the different muscles these moves target — including your possibly underused glutes — you may be a little sore after your first, second or even third try.
 Stick with it, says Smith: "Once you get over the initial hump of soreness, which takes about two to three sessions, your added strength will lessen the stress on your muscles and joints."